How to see the Aurora Borealis on a budget

 On our first night, sure enough, it was snowing.
 Lightly, but still snowing.
 We got to the lake and the lights were up, but the display was pretty weak.
 The cameras were picking up the colors, but we weren’t able to see much with our own eyes.

-I’ll never forget how all of us on the lake – a bunch of strangers in the dark, started screaming at the sky in awe!
 I didn’t get the best pictures that night because of the snow, but I was so happy to see such a strong display despite the weather forecast.

-The third night we knew it was a good one the moment we left our room: the sky was clear even though it was supposed to snow and we could already see the lights from inside the village.
-We barely reached the lake and we got an alert on our phones: there was a solar storm happening.
-AGAIN.
+The third night we knew it was a good one from the moment we stepped out of our hostel: the sky was clear even though it was supposed to snow and we could already see the Aurora from the village, where there was a bit of light pollution.

-The lights were running across the whole sky, more vividly than the night before.
+The Lights were running across the whole sky, more vividly than the night before.
 They also had specks of pink this time around.
 There were moments when I simply laid flat on the lake to try to see it all.

 On our last night in Abisko, the snowstorm came back, but this time there were no ‘holes’, nor a solar storm, so we didn’t see the Northern Lights again.

-Where to stay in Abisko on a budget?!
+Where to stay in Abisko on a budget?

 There are not many accommodation options in Abisko, since it’s such a small village, so make sure to book in advance.
-We stayed at abisko.net, which is a pretty basic, but affordable hostel (for the Arctic Circle that is).
+We stayed at abisko.net, which is a pretty basic, but affordable hostel (for the Arctic Circle that is!).

 The hostel offered at that time several room options in two buildings: Winterday Hostel and Haverskog Hostel.
 We decided to upgrade to a double room with a toilet and sink, inside the Haverskog Hostel since I’m pretty picky when it comes to bathroom facilities.